Cacao roadmap targets P1B investments, 52,500 hectares by 2030

 The event is themed “The Science of Intercropping Coconut With Cacao...
 Plus Cash Crops.”

-NCC pre-congress sessions on October 15 included a basic chocolate-making workshop and a session on digital tools for agri-entrepreneurs.
-(Bryce Ken Abellon, USJ-R intern)
+NCC pre-congress sessions on Oct.
+15 included a basic chocolate-making workshop and a session on digital tools for agri-entrepreneurs. / Bryce Ken Abellon, USJ-R Intern